derniercri/react-native-gigya2-webview/docs/Getting-Started.md

 Note if you want to enable scroll with Touch for the WebView component you must disable perspective for your app using [ReactRootView.IsPerspectiveEnabled](https://microsoft.github.io/react-native-windows/docs/ReactRootView#isperspectiveenabled).

 ## 3. WebView2 Support
 The WebView2 control is a [WinUI](https://docs.microsoft.com/windows/apps/winui/) control that renders web content using the Microsoft Edge (Chromium) rendering engine.
-We have added support for the WebView2 control to the react-native-webview community module in v11.18.0.
+We have added support for the WebView2 control to the react-native-gigya2-webview community module in v11.18.0.
 If your app is RNW v0.68 or higher, follow these steps:

   i.
 Let autolinking handle adding the `ReactNativeWebView` project to your app.